joubertredrat/awesome-devops/README.md

 [Zimbra](https://www.zimbra.com/open-source) ([`Opensource`](https://github.com/Zimbra)) Zimbra Collaboration Open Source Edition provides administrators and their end users innovative features that solve the challenges faced by organizations using today's legacy communications infrastructure.

+#### Gateway

+[CipherMail](https://www.ciphermail.com/) (`Free`) Centrally managed email encryption at the gateway level and on mobile devices.

+[Scrollout F1](http://www.scrolloutf1.com/) (`Free`) An easy to use, already adjusted email gateway (firewall) offering free anti-spam, anti-virus protection in order to secure all existing email servers, such as Microsoft Exchange, Lotus Domino, Postfix, Exim, Qmail and more.

+[MailCleaner](http://www.mailcleaner.org/) (`Free`) MailCleaner is a full email filtering gateway.
+It includes a complete GNU/Linux OS and a graphical web interface for user and administrative access.

+[Xeams](http://www.xeams.com/) (`Free`) Free email server that can be used by any corporation to handle their enterprise email.
+It works on any operating system and can handle unlimited number of emails and domains.
+Xeams can work in 3 modes, Stand alone, Spam firewall or Hybrid mode.

 ## Version Control System "VCS"